Enhanced Opening Hours in GP Practices Survey

 Read more about EPS on the NHS website.

-Sara Hafidh has been with us now for a few months and replaces Kemi Daniels.
-Sara works every Monday afternoons.
+Mobeen Latif has been with us now for a few months and replaces Sara Hafidh.
+Mobeen works every Thursday.
 She is very skilled at medication reviews and can answer all types of questions on prescribing and prescriptions.

 If the receptionists suggests you see Sara for a medication review and lifestyle advice, then this is because the practice would like you to do so.
 She supports us in our prescribing and also helps with audit work and monitoring of prescribing trends.